LesleyLai/blog/contents/blog/vk_khr_dynamic_rendering/en.md

 Like all other extensions, we can check whether our physical device supports `VK_KHR_dynamic_rendering` via `vkEnumerateDeviceExtensionProperties`.
 If the result we get from `vkEnumerateDeviceExtensionProperties` doesn't contain `VK_KHR_dynamic_rendering`, we will need to update the driver and [Vulkan SDK and runtime](https://vulkan.lunarg.com/sdk/home).

-**Note**: `VK_KHR_dynamic_rendering` is still young at the time of this writing (January 2021).
+**Note**: `VK_KHR_dynamic_rendering` is young at the time of this writing (January 2021), so there is a possibility that the latest driver on your hardware still doesn't support it.
-If you read this article just after it gets released, you likely need to update your Vulkan SDK and runtime to use this extension.
-I also needed to install a ["Vulkan Beta Driver"](https://developer.nvidia.com/vulkan-driver) for my Nvidia card.
+When I wrote this article, I needed to install a ["Vulkan Beta Driver"](https://developer.nvidia.com/vulkan-driver) for my Nvidia card, though this is no longer the case now.

 ### Load the extension